droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>“Do not look, child, nor rush to greet them; if they learn of your true aspirations, all may be lost.
 Do not reveal, even, that you know of their true nature, for their master will know that I have told you, and his wrath will descend upon us all. </p></div>

 ## C4c.
 Vistani Hospitality
 Upon exiting Madam Eva’s tent, the players find two other Vistani waiting outside of the tent: a woman named Eliza and a man named Arturi Radanavich.
 Stanimir joins the group a few moments later.
+You can use [Elite Charlatan](https://2e.aonprd.com/NPCs.aspx?ID=889) statblock for Eliza and [Troubadour](https://2e.aonprd.com/NPCs.aspx?ID=941) for Arturi.

 Unless the players intervene, the conversation unfolds as follows: